Dune buggy: Sandrail

 A sandrail is a lightweight vehicle similar to a dune buggy, but designed specifically for operation on open sand.

 Sandrails are usually built as a spaceframe by welding steel tubes together.
 The name sandrail is due to the frame "rails" present.
 The advantage of this method is that the fabricator can change fundamental parts of the vehicle (usually the suspension and addition of a built-in roll cage).
 Sandrails, as per dune buggies, often have the engine located behind the driver.
 Sizes can vary from a small-engine one-seat size to four-seat vehicles with eight or more cylinders.

-Dune buggies are recreational vehicles that are used in difficult terrain like dirt, sand gravel and it has more engine power and lighter frame to increase the power-to-weight ratio where as sandrails are made from existing vehicles, typically you wont find windows doors or even body panel on sand rail.

 A similar, more recent generation of off-road vehicle, often similar in appearance to a sandrail, but designed for a different use, is the "off road go-kart".
 The difference may be little more than fitting all-terrain tires instead of sand tires and the much smaller size of the engine.

 Military use

 Because of the advantages a buggy can afford on some terrain, they are also used by the military.

 The buggies built for the United States military used to be called Desert Patrol Vehicles (DPV) or Fast Attack Vehicles (FAV), and with the latest improvements are known as Light Strike Vehicles (LSV).
 They are used by United States Navy SEALs, the SAS, and other forces.
 Among the dune buggies used by the United States military is the Chenowth Advanced Light Strike Vehicle.
 The US Border Patrol also uses this (although it is not a military organization).

 In the United Kingdom, the SAS have used cut-down, light-weight all terrain vehicles for secret special operations "behind the lines" since early in World War II.
 A buggy was used by the British Special Air Service (SAS) forces during the Gulf War.
 A long-range special desert operations vehicle was developed in 1992 and nicknamed "pink panthers" because of their color, but these were only modified Land Rovers.
+Cuba has been known to use Dune Buggies for military use.